ENCCS/hpda-python/content/performance-boosting.rst

    # this will not work
    #%timeit apply_integrate_f_cython_dtype0(df['a'], df['b'], df['N'])

-   # but rather
+   # this command works (see the description below)
    %timeit apply_integrate_f_cython_dtype0(df['a'].to_numpy(), df['b'].to_numpy(), df['N'].to_numpy())
    # 41.4 ms ± 1.27 ms per loop (mean ± std. dev. of 7 runs, 10 loops each)

 .. warning::

-   You can not pass a Series directly since the Cython definition is specific to an array.
+   You can not pass a Series directly since Cython definition is specific to an array.
-   Instead using the ``Series.to_numpy()`` to get the underlying NumPy array which works nicely with Cython.
+   Instead we should use ``Series.to_numpy()`` to get the underlying NumPy array which works nicely with Cython.

    .. note::